kirenz/lab-template/README.md

 # Welcome to our lab 👋

+You can open the Jupyter Notebooks in Colab (on this [site](https://kirenz.github.io/lab-template/slide.html)) or in GitHub Codespaces (see instructions below).

 ## Create Codespace

-You can open the Jupyter Notebooks in GitHub Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/kirenz/lab-template?quickstart=1)